Facebook and Social Media Defamation in Singapore

 - Avoid direct communication with the claimant or her lawyer, as you may unwisely implicate yourself or aggravate the amount of damages you need to pay to the claimant.

-- If you feel you have a valid defence, then you should consider gathering and consolidating evidence to defend your case, even before you contact a lawyer.
+- If you feel you have a valid defence, then you should consider gathering and consolidating evidence to defend your case, even before you contact a boutique law firm in Singapore.
 Do screen capture, save and time stamp all evidence.

 - Useful evidence would include the date and time of the post, whether the post has been set to public, limited or private, the size and number of followers to the post or the claimant’s feed, whether the post was shared by anyone, and whether the claimant or any other person had responded to the defamatory words, and how they responded.